smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 - Does batch mercury fetch and callback for upkeeps that requires mercury data
 - Does batch RPC call to simulatePerformUpkeep for upkeeps that are eligible

 Returns list of results for each payload.
-Result can be **eligible** with upkeepResult / **non-eligible** with failure reason / **error.** Error can be retryable if it’s transient or non retryable in case the checkBlockNum is too old.
+Result can be **eligible** with upkeepResult / **non-eligible** with failure reason / **error** can be retryable if it’s transient or non retryable e.g. in case the checkBlockNum is too old.

 ### Runner

 This component is responsible for parallelizing upkeep executions and providing a single interface to different components maintaining a shared cache

 - Takes a list of upkeepPayloads, calls CheckPipeline asynchronously with upkeeps being batched in a single pipeline execution
 - Maintains in-memory cache of non-errored pipeline executions indexed on (trigger, upkeepID).
 Directly uses that result instead of a new execution if available
-- Allows for repeated calls for the same (trigger, upkeepID).
-If an execution is in progress then it doesn’t start a new execution
+- Allows for repeated calls for the same upkeep payload (trigger, upkeepID)
-- Execution automatically fails after configured timeout. (~10s)
+- Execution automatically fails after a timeout that was provided as argument (~10s, set by Observer)
-- Does a callback when results are available with the result
+- A call to CheckUpkeeps on the runner is synchronous.
+A worker is spawned per a batch of upkeeps to check, and all workers needs to finish before returning.

 <aside>
-💡 Note: This component can be made synchronous instead of giving a callback while callers can call it asynchronously
+Note that because of the sync nature, we don't track pending requests, so there might be double checking of same payloads.
+Once a payload was checked, we cache the result in memory, so next time we don't need to check it again.
 </aside>

 ### Coordinator

 This component stores in-flight & confirmed reports in memory, and allows other components in the system to query that information.
-It maintains a single item per `upkeepTriggerID`, and stores `confirmed` flag, the `upkeepID` and `trigger`.

-**Inflight reports**

-The coordinator stores upkeep and trigger for a report which is inflight.

-    - For conditionals only one inflight report should be present per upkeepID
-    - For log upkeeps only one inflight report per (upkeepID, logIdentifier)

-In case of conflict - a new report is seen for an upkeepID / (upkeepID, logIdentifier), it waits on the higher checkBlockNumber report.

-Enables to mark as inflight with `Accept` function that is called from the `shouldAccept`.
+The coordinator stores inflight reports, in case of conflict - a new report is seen for the same key, it waits on the higher `checkBlockNumber`. th `Accept` function that is called from the `shouldAccept`.

+All keys stored expire after TTL.
+In case an item was not marked as performed, it is assumed tx got lost.

+#### Conditional Coordinator

+The coordinator for conditional triggers ensures that an upkeep is performed at progressively higher blocks and tracks 'in-flight' status on transmits.
+This variant sets the last performed block higher in a local cache for an upkeepId on every transmit event.

+The coordinator stores inflight reports per upkeepID and an associated `upkeepTriggerID` for identifying transmit events.

+#### Log Trigger Coordinator

+The coordinator for log triggers ensures that a triggered log is performed exactly once.
+It tracks 'in-flight' status when a transmit is sent by at least one node and registers transmit events such as performed or staleReport or reorg.

+The coordinator stores inflight reports per (upkeepID, logIdentifier) and an associated `upkeepTriggerID` for identifying transmit events.

 **Transmit Events**

 The coordinator listens to transmit event logs (stale / reorged / cancelled / insufficient funds) of stored `upkeepTriggerID` in memory, and act accordingly:

-- Upkeep performed - the `upkeepTriggerID` is marked as confirmed.
+- Upkeep performed - the `upkeepTriggerID` is marked as confirmed
+    - log upkeeps state should be updated to `performed`
-- Stale report - the `upkeepTriggerID` is marked as confirmed.
+- Stale report - the `upkeepTriggerID` is marked as confirmed
-    - conditional upkeeps will be sampled and checked again automatically
+    - conditional upkeeps will be sampled and checked again automatically on a later block
-    - log upkeeps that were missed are expected to be picked up by the log recoverer **TBD**
+    - for log upkeeps it means there was a duplicate perform. the state should be updated to `performed`
-- Reorged / insufficient funds - the `upkeepTriggerID` is removed from the inflight reports set.
+- Reorged - the `upkeepTriggerID` is removed
-    - log upkeeps that were missed are expected to be picked up by the log recoverer
+    - expected to be picked up by the log event provider, because we compare block hashes and will identify reorgs logs as new ones

-**TTL**

-All keys stored expire after TTL.
-In case it was not marked as performed, it is assumed tx got lost.
-- conditional upkeeps will be sampled and checked again automatically
+    - reorged recovery attemtps will be picked up again by the log recoverer
+- Insufficient funds - the `upkeepTriggerID` is removed
-- log upkeeps that were missed are expected to be picked up by the log recoverer
+    - expected to be picked up by the log recoverer

 **Is Transmission Confirmed**

 Provides additional read API to check whether some reported upkeep can be transmitted.
 It expects the full trigger as input, i.e. with concrete checkBlockNum and checkBlockHash:
-`isTransmissionConfirmed(upkeepID, trigger)`
+`isTransmissionConfirmed(upkeepID, trigger)`.

+An item is considered confirmed if:
+- was not seen yet, or removed by the coordinator (e.g. reorged)
+- marked as confirmed by the coordinator

 **Should Process**

 Provides additional read API to check whether an upkeep should be processed which is used for pre-processing / filtering to prevent duplicate reports.
-**Note that the input is a partially populated trigger which doesn’t include checkBlockNumber, checkBlockHash**. i.e.
     - For conditional: shouldProcess(upkeepID, blockNum)
         - False if report is inflight for upkeepID
         - False if report has been confirmed after blockNum (This can happen when network latest block is lagging this node’s logs)